 An advisory / working group may also be formed to support the Women in Design Committee as neccessary.

-To qualify to serve on the Committee, individuals should (suggested experience):
+Per the open call, to qualify to serve on the Committee, individuals should (suggested experience):

 - Hold a current IDSA professional membership and be eligible to serve per IDSA’s Bylaws.